First Congregational Church of Michigan City

-First Congregational Church of Michigan City is a historic Congregational church building at 531 Washington Street in Michigan City, LaPorte County, Indiana.
+First Congregational Church of Michigan City is a historic Congregational church building at 531 Washington Street in Michigan City, Indiana.
 The church building was built in 1880-1881 and constructed in a Romanesque, Tudor Revival style.
 It was rebuilt in 1908-1909 following a fire.
 It is the second oldest church building in Michigan City.

 It was listed on the National Register of Historic Places in 2001.
 It is located in the Haskell and Barker Historic District.